8 Luxury Eco Staycations to Book Post-Lockdown

-Dreaming of your next getaway and intrigued by the concept of eco staycations?
-Take a sustainable staycation at one of these spectacular countryside hotels, from a holiday cottage on the Cornish Coast to a luxury golf and spa hotel in the idyllic Dedham Vale.
+Dreaming of your next getaway (who isn’t?) and intrigued by the UK’s impressive array eco staycations?
+Take a trip to one of these notable countryside hotels, from a holiday cottage on the Cornish Coast to a luxury golf and spa hotel in the idyllic Dedham Vale.

 Looking for a sustainable staycation abroad to plan for the future?
 Check out our round up of eco-travel destinations from around the world.

 The Best Luxury Eco Staycations UK

 Located in Hertfordshire (approx. 18 miles from London), The Grove is a five-star luxury hotel and 300-acre estate comprising a world-renowned 18-hole golf course, award-winning spa, and an abundance of culinary delights.
 The hotel has been awarded a Green Apple Environment Award for its continued dedication to protecting the environment, such as the replacement of single-use plastics with eco-friendly alternatives, the use of solar panels, and partnership with the Clean the World programme which supplies clean hotel amenities to less-fortunate places around the globe.
 The hotel has also achieved an impressive 36 per cent reduction in CO2 generated over the past 10 years.
 During your stay, be sure to visit ‘Jemima’s Kitchen Garden’, where fresh vegetables, fruit, herbs – and even honey – are grown on site.
 Plus, the garden’s permaculture philosophy has created a home for plenty of wildlife. thegrove.co.uk